BjornL1/heritage-housing2/README.md

 ## Acknowledgements (optional)

-* In case you would like to thank the people that provided support through this project.
+* Thanks to my mentor Mo Shami for his support and advice.